carbon-language/carbon-lang/clang/docs/ClangFormatStyleOptions.rst

   are not also definitions after the type.

 **IndentWidth** (``unsigned``)
-  The number of characters to use for indentation.
+  The number of columns to use for indentation.

 **MaxEmptyLinesToKeep** (``unsigned``)
   The maximum number of consecutive empty lines to keep.